-An exciting new television series is launching next month on SBS Australia – Wildlife ER!
+An exciting new television series is available now with SBS Australia – Wildlife ER!

 Meet the RSPCA Team

 Dr Tim Portas | Wildlife Veterinarian at RSPCA Queensland

 Tim has worked with animals and wildlife for over 25 years.
 Having worked in both private practice and in Australia’s major zoos, Tim has extensive experience with all aspects of zoo and wildlife medicine across a huge range of animal species.
 Tim has also had the amazing opportunity to work with some of the world’s most endangered wildlife, including the Northern Hairy-Nosed Wombat, the Sumatran Rhinoceros, the Northern Corroboree Frog and the Southern Brush-Tailed Rock Wallaby.

 Josephine (Jo) Jordaan | RSPCA Animal Rescue Manager

 Jo has worked with wildlife for 15 years.
 Starting with the RSPCA as a volunteer in the Wildlife Department, Jo was fortunate enough to land her dream job with the RSPCA Wildlife Department before moving to the Animal Rescue Team.
 Today, Jo leads the dedicated team of Animal Rescue Officers and Volunteers.
 Jo's passion for wildlife ignited at an early age when she would assist her father rescue stricken wildlife from the roadside as her family was moving across Australia and growing up wanted to be just like Ranger Stacey from Totally Wild.